romagny13/NIntercept/README.md

-# NIntercept

-## NIntercept.DynamicProxy
+# NIntercept.DynamicProxy

-> Allows to create proxies and intercept property, method, event and indexer calls.
+> Allows to create proxies and intercept property, indexer, method and event calls.

-_Does not require that the class implements MarshalByRefObject or an interface (RealProxy)._

 Methods: